bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ### CASE

-The `CASE` statement goes through conditions and returns a value when the first condition is met:
+The `#!sql CASE` statement goes through conditions and returns a value when the first condition is met:
 ```sql
 SELECT CASE WHEN cond1 THEN value1 WHEN cond2 THEN value2 ...
 ELSE valueN END